gonzalo-cruz/gonzalo-cruz/README.md

 Based in **Madrid**, I am a Data Science & Engineering undergraduate with a background in Telecommunications.
 I bridge the gap between mathematical theory, statistical modeling, and production-grade code.

-I am currently the **President and Founder** of one of Spain's first Data Science Student Associations, where I organize workshops, hackathons, and lead a community of aspiring data professionals.
+I am currently the **President and Founder** of one of Spain's first Data Science Student Associations, where I help organize workshops, hackathons, and lead a community of aspiring data professionals.

 ---